Roles in a condominium flat owner

 The minutes must be signed by a chairperson and another person present at the meeting.

-The board members and the deputy board members must confirm that they take on the assignment by signing the Coordinated register notification.
+The board members and the deputy board members must confirm that they take on the assignment by signing the Registration in the Central Coordinating Register for Legal Entities and the Register of Business Enterprises in Altinn.

 A condominium with 21 or more sections is obliged to have an auditor.

-The auditor is elected in the annual meeting and has to confirm the assignment through the form Coordinated register notification.
+The auditor is elected in the annual meeting and has to confirm the assignment through the form Registration in the Central Coordinating Register for Legal Entities and the Register of Business Enterprises in Altinn.

 A condominium can choose whether to have an accountant or not.